VirtoCommerce/vc-module-payment/README.md

 1. Receive the list of payment methods on UI in VC admin;
 1. Edit payment method settings;
 1. Connect the payment methods to a Store.
-1. The selected payment methods will be available for selection on the Storefront.
+1. The selected payment methods will be available for selection on the Storefront;
+1. API to work with payment method list.

 ## Scenarios